-Net borrowings are the total borrowings less any cash and cash equivalents. $^{19}\,$
+Net borrowings are the total borrowings less any cash and cash equivalents.11

-Net Borrowings = Gross Borrowings - Cash and Cash Equivalents.
+Net Borrowings = Gross Borrowings - Cash and Cash Equivalents

-The gross borrowings were \$388.3 million20, less the balance of cash and cash equivalents of \$44.4 million, resulting in a net borrowings balance of \$343.9 million at the end of the year.
+The gross borrowings were \$388.3 million12, less the balance of cash and cash equivalents of \$44.4 million, results in a net borrowings balance of \$343.9 million at the end of the year.

-15 Annual Report, Statement of Financial Position, page 105
+9 Annual Report, Statement of Comprehensive Financial Performance, page XX

-- 16 Annual Report, Notes to the financial statements, Note 26 Hedging reserve, page 153 - 17 Annual Report, Statement of Comprehensive Financial Performance, page 102 - 18 Annual Report, Notes to the financial statements, Note 21 Borrowings, page 142 - 19 Annual Report, Notes to the financial statements, Note 10 Cash and Cash Equivalents, page 128 - 20 Annual Report, Notes to the financial statements, Note 21 Borrowings, page 142

-Net borrowings - five year trend \$M
+10 Annual Report, Notes to the financial statements, Note 21 Borrowings, page XX

+11 Annual Report, Notes to the financial statements, Note 10 Cash and Cash Equivalents , page XX

+12 Annual Report, Notes to the financial statements, Note 21 Borrowings, page XX

 Net borrowings increased by \$5.0 million during the year.
-The net borrowings at the end of the year is \$10.1 million less than budgeted in the 2012/13 Long-term Plan.
-The difference is due to changes in the timing of capital projects and savings in capital expenditure.
+The net borrowings at the end of the year is \$10.1 million less than budgeted in the 2012/13 Long Term Plan.
+The reason for the difference is due to changes in the timing of capital projects and savings in capital expenditure.